Hanukkah starts on the evening of December 18 this year — which means it’s time to get our houses (and yards) in a festive spirit.

-It’s always a good idea to go all out with Hanukkah cheer — especially during these, yes, still somewhat uncertain times!
+It’s always a good idea to go all out with Hanukkah cheer — especially during these, yes, still uncertain times!
 I haven’t always been a fan of Hanukkah decorations — I grew up without them, in Israel, where the holiday was special but never had to compete with Christmas.
 But I love the idea of making your house into a Hanukkah wonderland and taking the holiday to the next level.

 Luckily, there seem to be more attractive Hanukkah decorations available than ever before.
 (Although making your own decorations, or getting your kids to make them, is always an ideal option — gotta keep those little hands busy!)